 Our first Common Conversation about Christian Nationalism is the right starting place to understand our history.
 But there’s a parallel discussion to be had.
 From the beginnings of America, Black Baptists persisted despite the burden of White Baptist pressures.

-Listen as Rev. Kasey Jones, Associate Coordinator of Outreach of the Cooperative Baptist Fellowship and former pastor of National Baptist Memorial Church in Washington, DC,
+Rev. Kasey Jones, Associate Coordinator of Outreach of the Cooperative Baptist Fellowship and former pastor of National Baptist Memorial Church in Washington, DC,

-talks with Dr. Derek Hicks, Associate Professor of Religion and Culture at Wake Divinity.
+talk with Dr. Derek Hicks, Associate Professor of Religion and Culture at Wake Divinity.

-Moderated by Dr. Oliver M. Thomas (class of ‘10), Adjunct Instructor, North Carolina A&T State University and Associate Pastor, Providence Baptist Church of Greensboro, NC.
+Moderated by Dr. Oliver M. Thomas (class of ‘10), Adjunct Instructor, North Carolina A&T State University, and Associate Pastor, Providence Baptist Church of Greensboro, NC.

 Episode 3: The Gravity of Trauma of These Enmeshed Communities